t-w/t-w.github.io/about.md

 permalink: /about/
 ---

-Misc. notes on random topics, rather computing-related ones, but usually not related among themselves.
+Misc. notes on random topics, but usually not related among themselves.

 No warranty of fun or usefulness: they might be useful or not, funny or not, interesting or not, unsetting or calming.
 Or not ;-)